 AP style no longer supports printing (sic) in quotations to indicate misspellings or incorrect grammar.
 Instead, paraphrase the quote, print it as it was said if the speaker emphasized the part that does not comply with AP style, or use an ellipses to cut out the part of the sentence in question.
 Do not rewrite quoted text, even if the quote does not agree with AP style.

-This entry has been significantly expanded in the 2019 edition.
+This entry has been significantly expanded in the edition.
 It is well worth reviewing in its entirety.
 Covered topics include when it is appropriate to refer to an individual’s race in a story, specific definitions of racism and what terms to use or avoid.
 AP notes black and white should not be used as singular nouns.
-For plurals, use phrasing like “black people, white people, black teachers, white students …” Do not use euphemisms like racially charged when racist is applicable.
+For plurals, use phrasing like:

 As part of the entry, AP has removed the hyphen when referencing dual heritage.
 That means terms like African American and Asian American are no longer hyphenated.
 This extends to non-American dual heritages as well.
 The example AP uses is Turkish German to refer to a German person of Turkish descent.

 The hyphen entry is found in the punctuation chapter.
 In addition to the dual heritage reference changes detailed above, AP has loosened the rule about hyphens in compound modifiers and other uses.
 As a general rule, hyphens are to be used to aid reader comprehension.
 If the inclusion of a hyphen is unnecessary because the reader will understand the sentence regardless, exclude the hyphen.
 For example,

 chocolate chip cookie is unlikely to be less understood than